 All of our team members have extensive, specialist training and experience working with neurodevelopmental disorders, including Autism Spectrum Disorders (ASD) and Attention Deficit Hyperactivity Disorder (ADHD).

 Our Lead Clinical Psychologists include:

 Dr Sam Edwards

 Dr Claudia Salt

-Our Speech and Language Therapists are Julie Anstey and Annette Smith and our Consultant Child Psychiatrist is Dr Mini Pillay.
+Our Speech and Language Therapists are Julie Anstey, Annette Smith and Jess Mortimer and our Consultant Child Psychiatrist is Dr Mini Pillay.